Annual Practising Certificates (APC)

 Where an employer has several practitioner employees, and they’ve arranged to pay their APC fees, they can choose to pay the fees using the ‘bulk funding’ method - this means practitioners wouldn’t have to pay the fees first and then request a reimbursement from their employer.

 Firstly, seek confirmation from your employer that they will pay the Council directly for your practising certificate.
-Then apply for your APC to get a SO number (which you need to give to their employer).
+Then apply for your APC to get an SO number (which you need to give to your employer).

-Note: in addition to giving your employer a SO number you will also need to confirm your name, registration number and the amount to be paid/the APC fee.
-Regardless of the method used, if you wish to have a practising certificate on 1 April you must have paid before 26 March 2024, and your employer must pay (using the bulk funding method) before 20 March 2024.
+Note: in addition to giving your employer an SO number you'll also need to confirm your name, registration number and the amount to be paid/the APC fee.
+Regardless of the method used, if you wish to have a practising certificate by 1 April you must make sure the fee is paid before 26 March 2024 if you're paying it yourself, and your employer must pay (using the bulk funding method) before 20 March 2025 if that's what you've arranged with them.

 You must talk with your employer, and they will advise you.
 If no one pays for your practising certificate, then it will not be issued.

 If you do not hold a current APC, you are not legally able to work.
-So, make sure you allow enough time to apply, pay and receive your APC.
+So, make sure you allow enough time to apply, pay and receive your APC (even though the cut off period is 31 March you'll need to allow enough time for the process - we recommend you apply/pay/make sure you've received your APC by 20 March if possible).
 If you miss the deadline, get in touch immediately by emailing msc@medsci.co.nz or phone +64 4 801 6250.

 Our finance system is not currently set up to send an invoice to anyone but the person for whom it was created, ie the practitioner applying for their APC.
 And our system isn’t set up to issue employers with an invoice that’s been generated by a practitioner applying for their APC.